-- A. Administrative documents as requested in the evaluation criteria table - B. Technical Evaluation of bids referring to the requirements in the table for evaluation criteria - C. The site visit is mandatory and the delegated member of the company shall be the one who will be in bid documents and is requested to bring the proof of company membership during site visit. - D. Planning and execution of work within realistic timelines (presented after the Gantt chart). - E. Financial offers of tender
+- A. Administrative documents as requested in the evaluation criteria table. - B. The site visit is mandatory, and the delegated member of the company shall be the one who will be in the bid documents. - Note: The site visit is planned as follows: 30 April 2024 (The departure point is Nyamagabe District Head quarter @10 AM sharp. - C. Planning and execution of work within realistic timelines (presented in the form of the Gantt chart). - D. Financial offers of tender

-The Procuring Entity p will examine the bids to determine whether they are complete.
+The Procuring Entity will examine the bids to determine whether they are complete.
 Any bid containing miscalculations or calculation errors will be rejected.